 Map of Europe

 The banknotes show a geographical representation of Europe.
-It excludes islands of less than 400 square kilometres because high-volume offset printing does not permit the accurate reproduction of small design elements.
+Notes from the first series exclude islands of less than 400 square kilometres because high-volume offset printing does not permit the accurate reproduction of small design elements.
 The Europa series has a revised map of Europe, including Malta and Cyprus.

 The tiny boxes near the bottom of the banknote show the Canary Islands and some overseas territories of France where the euro is also used.